-Bullying - Bullying is an ongoing misuse of power in relationships through repeated verbal, physical and/or social behaviour that causes physical and/or psychological harm.
+Bullying and Cyberbullying: Bullying is an ongoing misuse of power in relationships through repeated verbal, physical and/or social behaviour that causes physical and/or psychological harm.
 It can involve an individual or a group misusing their power over one or more persons.
 Bullying can happen in person or online, and it can be obvious (overt) or hidden (covert).
 Bullying of any form or for any reason can have long-term effects on those involved, including bystanders.
 Single incidences of fighting, arguing, or disagreements between individuals of equivalent power and authority does not constitute bullying.
+Cyberbullying is bullying with the use of digital technologies.
+It can take place on social media, messaging platforms, gaming platforms and mobile phones.
+It is repeated behaviour, aimed at scaring, angering or shaming those who are targeted.